engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 `gatsby new blog https://github.com/baobabKoodaa/blog`

 Alright, so there are lots of errors in the terminal.
-What I like to do at this point is paste all of the errors (not the warnings) into a text file.
+What I like to do at this point is paste all of the errors (and warnings) into a text file.
 This way, I can write notes on the errors.
 An added benefit of making notes on the errors is that it prevents me from forgetting which errors I've already looked into.

-My text file looks like this:
+My text file looks like this (minus the warnings):

 ```js
 gyp ERR! build error gyp ERR! stack Error:`make` failed with exit code: 2